ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

 ####  The relative precedences of the boolean operators are those of mathematics
-Although mathematicians have a tendency to overuse parens in this case, the boolean ``or'' operator is analogous to addition and the ``and'' to multiplication.
+Although mathematicians have a tendency to overuse parens in this case, the boolean “or” operator is analogous to addition and the “and” to multiplication.
 So, just as `1 + 2 * x` means `1 + (2 * x)`, `true || false && x` means `true || (false && x)`.